 Guest Post: “Working Out The Rules of Interstellar Travel” by Gareth L. Powell

 Today the BiblioSanctum is pleased to welcome author Gareth L. Powell, author of Embers of War, the first in a three part science fiction series described to be perfect for fans of Ann Leckie, Alastair Reynolds and Adrian Tchaikovsky!
-The central character of the novel is a sentient starship, called the Troubled Dog.
+The central character of the novel is a sentient starship, called the Trouble Dog.
 Following a brutal war and disgusted at herself for the role she played in the atrocities, she decides to atone by joining an organization dedicated to helping out ships in distress.
-Together with her new crew led by Sal Konstanz, a captain who actually once fought against Troubled Dog, they set out to investigate reports of a lost ship in a disputed system, hoping to save as many as they can.
+Together with her new crew led by Sal Konstanz, a captain who actually once fought against Trouble Dog, they set out to investigate reports of a lost ship in a disputed system, hoping to save as many as they can.
 Published by Titan Books, Embers of War is now available wherever books are sold, so be sure to check it out!
 In the meantime, please enjoy this guest post by Mr. Powell on a most fascinating space opera topic – starships and space travel!

 WORKING OUT THE RULES OF INTERSTELLAR TRAVEL